tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 ### Home stuff and spares
 There are things that I keep at home.
 Collectively, these things should have a volume of no more than about 40 liters.

-fit in one suitcase of airplane carry-on size, .
 I group them into two categories: spares and home things.

 #### Spares
 I have spares of all electrical chargers/cables/adapters, larger quantities of teeth and washing things, and spare water bottles.
-The spares are stored in an rolling suitcase of airline carry-on size.

 #### Organization
 Spares are special compared to the other groups in that I rarely access